 Old Mamede had a boat

-Without a word the boom was dropped, the sail furled, and the mast lowered to its anchor position — all without incident.
-From the time Mamede had shouted VAI! to our bobbing in the water like a storm petrel with its wings tucked in, only fifteen minutes had passed.
+Without a word the boom was dropped, the sail furled, the mast lowered to its anchor position — all without incident.
+We were now bobbing in the water like a storm petrel with its wings tucked in.
+Only fifteen minutes had passed since Mamede had given the command to drop anchor.
 And a better demonstration of coordinated seamanship would be hard to find.
 The next fifteen minutes were spent securing the deck for our extended stay.

 João brought out the sounder and measured the depth.

-After spooling the line, he patted his stomach and said, “Vamos comer!”
+After spooling the line he patted his stomach and smiled, “Vamos comer!”

 Next chapter: SPAM